 You can already see from this description the worst mix you can have is between an anxious who craves intimacy and an avoidant who pushes back on intimacy.

 That’s what I describe in this article of a match made in hell.

 Arguments have a strong, strong tendency to start as they start.

-That means that couple starting arguments harshly or with an heavy critical tones are likely to spin their wheels in the ugly swamps of pointless fighting that solve nothing except of increasing bitterness.
+That means that couple starting arguments harshly or with a heavy critical tone are likely to spin their wheels in the ugly swamps of pointless fighting.

 Becoming more skilled at having arguments will mean that you will solve more problems, reach more resolutions and have less and more pleasant arguments.